 Micro Units Development & Refinance Agency (MUDRA) Limited is an institution set up by the Government of India for development and refinancing activities relating to micro units.
-MUDRA was announced by the Hon’ble Finance Minister in the 2016 Budget.
+The Hon’ble Finance Minister announced MUDRA in the 2016 Budget.
 Under MUDRA, loans are provided under three schemes namely ‘Shishu’, ‘Kishor’ and ‘Tarun’ to signify the stage of growth and funding needs of the beneficiary micro unit.
-This loan can be availed by Micro Units and Entrepreneurs in India.
+Micro Units and Entrepreneurs in India can avail this loan.
 The prime aim of the loan is to help the Micro & small enterprises in India, which are the backbone of the Indian industry.
 The actual name of the project is Pradhan Mantri MUDRA Yojana (PMMY).
-Mudra loan is extended for a variety of purposes which provides income generation and employment creation in Manufacturing, Services, Retail, and Agri.
+The Mudra loan extends its support for a variety of purposes, which contribute to income generation and employment creation in Manufacturing, Services, Retail, and Agri sectors.
 Allied Activities

 What is the purpose of MUDRA?

 One of the biggest bottlenecks for SMEs in India is the lack of financial support from the formal banking or financial sector.
-In many times the lack of formal financing hampers the growth of small businesses and makes them ineffective at competing with larger players.
+Many times the lack of formal financing hampers the growth of small businesses and makes them ineffective at competing with larger players.
 To remove this bottleneck and provide finance to micro units or Entrepreneurs, MUDRA Bank has been set up as a subsidiary of SIDBI.
-MUDRA would be responsible for refinancing all financiers or financial institutions engaged in the financing of Small Businesses, Societies, Trusts Section 8 Companies, Co-operative Societies, Small Banks, Scheduled Commercial Banks, and Rural Banks which are in the business of lending to micro or small businesses engaged in manufacturing, trading and services activities.
+MUDRA will take responsibility for refinancing all financiers or financial institutions that participate in financing Small Businesses, Societies, Trusts, Section 8 Companies, Co-operative Societies, Small Banks, Scheduled Commercial Banks, and Rural Banks involved in lending to micro or small businesses engaged in manufacturing, trading, and services activities.

 - Shishu: Loan of up to Rs.50,000/